suneel0101/InstrumentalJS/README.md

 You want to capture these user interactions and send them, along with some user data, to the server.
 InstrumentalJS makes this very simple.

-# How do I use it?

-Specify the following attributes on the elements on which you want to measure the user interaction.

-### 1. `data-instrumental-action`
-This is the action name that will be sent back in the JSON as "action"

-### 2. `data-instrumental-trigger`
-This is the jQuery event to listen for on the element.
-For example "click", "mousedown", "ready".

-### 3. `defaultEndpoint`: URL where this event JSON data should be sent
-When instantiating an Instrumental object, you can set `defaultEndpoint` to some URL for the event data to be sent to.
-If you want to send different events to different URL endpoints, just specify `data-instrumental-defaultEndpoint` on the element.

-### 4. `baseData`: a base dictionary of JSON data to be sent for every event
-If you want the userID or anything else to be sent for every event, just add it to this dictionary.

-### 5. Any key-value data you want
-To send back any data related to the event, just specify `data-instrumental-X` where X can be anything and then X and its value will be send back in the JSON data for the event.

 # Example
 Here is your HTML:

 ```html